Leif Nilsson (footballer)

-Leif Nilsson (born 10 July 1963) is a former Swedish footballer and coach.
+Leif Nilsson (born 10 July 1963) is a Swedish former footballer and coach.
 He made 124 Allsvenskan appearances for Djurgårdens IF between 1986 and 1992.
 After his active career, he was in the Djurgårdens IF organisation as youth coach.

 Career

 Nilsson joined Djurgårdens IF from Hudiksvalls ABK for the 1984 season and played with them until 1992.
 During his time in Djurgårdens IF, he was part of the 1989–90 Svenska Cupen winning team.
 He also played for Vasalunds IF and Gustavsbergs IF.